RMS21/learn-frontend/readme.md

 Course Outline:

-## Introduction to JavaScript:
+## Introduction to JavaScript

-Understanding the role of JavaScript in web development Setting up a development environment
+- Understanding the role of JavaScript in web development
+- Setting up a development environment
-Writing your first JavaScript code
+- Writing your first JavaScript code
-Overview of JavaScript syntax and conventions Variables and Data Types:
+- Overview of JavaScript syntax and conventions

+## Variables and Data Types

-## Declaring and initializing variables
+Declaring and initializing variables
 Understanding data types: strings, numbers, booleans, arrays, and objects Type coercion and conversion
 Working with operators and expressions